jmplonka/InventorLoader/README.md

 imported into FreeCAD.

 ## Prerequisites
-- The AddON requires additional python packages in the FreeCAD python installation:
+- The AddOn requires additional python packages in the FreeCAD python installation:
   - https://pypi.python.org/pypi/xlrd - for reading embedded Excel workbooks
   - http://pypi.python.org/pypi/xlutils - for preparing imported Excel workbooks to
     be stored